Microservices Security Best Practices for Identity Management

 1. Use API Gateways

-An API gateway acts as a single entry point for all your microservices.
+An api gateway acts as a single entry point for all your microservices.
 It helps in managing traffic and can enforce policies like authentication and authorization.

-- Example: Tools like Kong or AWS API Gateway can help.
+- Example: Tools like Kong or AWS api Gateway can help.

 2. Implement Token-Based Authentication